Photo courtesy of Euan Brook

-As part of our Wild Futures programme, Conservation Volunteers New Zealand will be working in partnership with the Department of Conservation, Auckland Council and Mondelēz International to help create a Wild Future for the Hochstetter’s Frog.
+As part of our Wild Futures programme, Conservation Volunteers New Zealand will be working in partnership with Auckland Council and Mondelēz International to help create a Wild Future for the Hochstetter’s Frog.
 We will help the recovery of the Hochstetter’s Frog by:

 - Increasing predator control at key sites

 This programme will begin with the protection of a colony of frogs in the Waitākere Ranges.
 It is roughly estimated that 1,000 Hochstetter’s frogs live in the Waitākeres and it is hoped that this number will grow.

 Working with Auckland Council staff at the Waitākere Ranges, CVNZ has built a recovery program for the Hochstetter’s frog.
 Our focus is to restore and protect their native habitats, reduce the impact of introduced predators and raise awareness within the local community.